Recap: Doctor Who 2012 CS The Snowmen

 - And the Adventure Continues: The episode ends with the Doctor racing off in the TARDIS, his sense of wonder and adventure restored, to find out what the deal is with Oswin.

-- Animate Body Parts/Organ Autonomy: Played for Laughs, as the Doctor's right hand still seems to have a mind of its own at times; when the Doctor intends to communicate to Clara that he's definitely not coming into the house to meet her and is leaving, much to his frustration he accidentally signals that he'll be up there in five minutes.
+- Animate Body Parts / Organ Autonomy: Played for Laughs, as the Doctor's right hand still seems to have a mind of its own at times; when the Doctor intends to communicate to Clara that he's definitely not coming into the house to meet her and is leaving, much to his frustration he accidentally signals that he'll be up there in five minutes.
 He also goofs around with a Mr. Punch puppet and merrily pretends the puppet snogs him, then hits him.
 And he realises he's absent-mindedly put on his bow-tie without realizing it.
 Apparently, his own hands are just as eager as everyone else for him to snap out of his depression and get back to adventuring as normal.

 - Antagonist Title: The episode is named after the Monster of the Week, the Snowmen.
 Also doubles as a Continuity Nod to "The Abominable Snowmen", the episode where the Great Intelligence debuted.
+And as Christmas Episode the same year The Snowman made a comeback.

 - Arc Number: Clara's Arc Number is 23.